This French, Provencal Style Winter Vegetable Soupis both hearty and healthy, with loads of winter vegetables, beans and a delicious tomato broth.

 - Salt and freshly ground pepper, to taste

 - 8-10 mini red potatoes, halved

-- 1 1/4 cups fresh green beans, ends trimmed and cut into 1-inch pieces
+- 1 1/4 cups green beans, fresh or frozen, ends trimmed and cut into 1-inch pieces

-- 1 can white kidney (cannellini) beans, drained and rinsed
+- 1 14-oz can white kidney cannellini beans, , drained and rinsed

 - Add frozen peas and kidney beans and simmer 5 minutes.
 Add tomatoes by hand-crushing them into the soup, adding the juice as well.
 Add the spinach.
 Simmer 10-15 minutes more, to allow flavours to blend.
 If soup is too thick, add a bit more chicken stock to thin.

 - Taste soup and add salt and pepper, as needed.
 You may also like to stir in a few more fresh thyme leaves at this point.